1920 Columbus Panhandles season: Game 10: vs Columbus Wagner Pirates

-In week 11, the Panhandles played their only home game of the season against the Columbus Wagner Pirates.
+In their final date of the 1920 season, the Panhandles played their first and only home game, facing the Columbus Wagner Pirates.
 In front of a crowd of 2,000, the Panhandles won their second game of the season 24–0.
 In the first quarter, Frank Nesser scored the first points of the game with a 42-yard field goal.
 Even though the first half score was 3–0, the Panhandles heavily outplayed the Wanger Pirates.
 In the third quarter, Snoots ran for two rushing touchdowns.
 In the last quarter, Frank Nesser also contributed with a rushing touchdown.
 Despite Nesser kicking a field goal early in the game, Jim Flowers was the person who kicked the extra points in the game.
 This victory over the Wagner Pirates allowed the Panhandles to win their "city's championship".

 Standings

 Roster

 The list of players and the coaching staff is gathered from Uniform Numbers of the NFL: Pre-1933 Defunct Teams, The Columbus Panhandles, and Pro-Football-Reference.com.